Sailor Moon: Reception

-In English-speaking countries, Sailor Moon developed a cult following among anime fans and male university students.
+In English-speaking countries, Sailor Moon developed a cult following among anime fans and university students.
 Patrick Drazen says the Internet was a new medium that fans used to communicate and played a role in the popularity of Sailor Moon.
-Fans could use the Internet to communicate about the series, organize campaigns to return Sailor Moon to U.S. broadcast, to share information about episodes that had not yet aired, or to write fan fiction.
+Fans could use the Internet to discuss the series, organize campaigns to return Sailor Moon to U.S. broadcast, share information about episodes that had not yet aired, or write fan fiction.
 Gemma Cox of Neo magazine said part of the series's allure was that fans communicated via the Internet about the differences between the dub and the original version.